acfabro/assignment2-deployment/README.md

 4. If not installing on local machine, change the API address by editing `web/.env` and `web/config.env`.

+5. Run `sh build.sh` to build  your environment.

-5. If there were no errors run `docker-compose up`.
+6. If there were no errors run `docker-compose up`.

+7. Services should be ready to use.

-6. Open [http://localhost:9800](http://localhost:9800) on your browser for the web.
+* Open [http://localhost:9800](http://localhost:9800) on your browser for the web.

-7. API is at [http://localhost:9801](http://localhost:9801).
+* API is at [http://localhost:9801](http://localhost:9801).
 Test using postman with the collection at `api/api.postman_collection.json`.

-8. Open DB adminer at [http://localhost:9802](http://localhost:9802) on your browser for the web.
+* Open DB adminer at [http://localhost:9802](http://localhost:9802) on your browser for the web.

 ## Install on your own web server